rpgoldman/py4cl2/index.md

 - Improvements in large array transfer speed, using numpy-file-format (see [initialize](#initialize); though this does not beat `remote-objects`, in existence since `py4cl`,
 - Interrupt the python process using [(pyinterrupt)](#pyinterrupt)
 - `defpymodule` (previously `import-module`) is works "as-expected" with asdf / `defpackage`.
-- stderr and stdout of python process is read asynchronously from a separate thread - this does render the use of `with-output-to-string` useless for wrapping around python functions; a work-around is to set `py4cl2::*py4cl-tests*` to `t` and use `(uiop:process-info-output py4cl::*python*)`.
+- stderr and stdout of python process is read asynchronously from a separate thread - this renders the use of `with-output-to-string` useless for wrapping around python functions; a work-around is to set `py4cl2::*py4cl-tests*` to `t` and use `(uiop:process-info-output py4cl::*python*)`.
 (Refer [tests.lisp](https://github.com/digikar99/py4cl2/blob/master/tests/tests.lisp) for examples.)

 - See [TODO].